-Whether the Horizing Masking Gum can be used when making small area quickly, But I’d like to decide the pattern while seeing the whole balance.
+Whether the Horizing Masking Gum can be used when making small areas quickly, but I’d like to decide the pattern while seeing the whole balance.
 Anyway, I’ll study how to use this item effectively.
-When I see a box picture, a color separation of a camouflage seems clear, so I think that’s OK.
+When I see a box picture, the color separation of camouflage seems clear, so I think that’s OK.

 I painted the cockpit panel a moderately fine painted with a brush painting.
 If it’ll be completed, it’s over a canopy looking, so this may look quite fine.

-The third party seat belt was amounted, the only left is the finish paint .
+The third party seat belt amounted, the only left is the finish paint.

-In the UK, Curtiss P-40 fighters, which was provided from the United States called Tomahawk (up to the C-type).
+In the UK, Curtiss P-40 fighters, which were provided from the United States called Tomahawk (up to the C-type).

-The performance was ordinary, but seemed to be able to fight against German Messerschmitt Bf109 on equal terms, except for the high altitudes in the North Africa.
+The performance was ordinary but seemed to be able to fight against German Messerschmitt Bf109 on equal terms, except for the high altitudes in North Africa.

 It has also been frequently used as a fighter-bomber.
 The shell-proof performance was high and with a strong fuselage, it was popular with the fighter pilots.

-It was used in not only the U.K., but also Australia, New Zealand and the Soviet Union, etc. The number of the total production is approximately 13,800 planes.
+It was used in not only the U.K. but also Australia, New Zealand, and the Soviet Union, etc. The total production is approximately 13,800 planes.

 Shading and highlights by an airbrush and inking lightly.
 I felt better paint than the upper surface.